worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/surveycto-encryption-guidelines.md

 <img src="https://github.com/worldbank/dime-standards/blob/scto-guidelines/dime-research-standards/pillar-4-data-security/data-security-resources/img/scto-encrypt-1.png" width="75%"><!--- Image is read from master branch or use full URL-->

-Upload the form you just added the public key to the settings tab in, and then follow the instructions as normal.
+Upload the form you with the public key included in the settings tab, and then follow the instructions as normal.
 SurveyCTO will test that there are no errors in the public key, but you should never start collecting data using an encrypted form before